boomcamp/WP-Final-Project/README.md

 1.)
 Request Policy - The policy for requesting a leave.

 2.)
-My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year `leaves should be editable`.
+My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year `current requested leaves should be editable`.

 3.)
 My Leave Balance - The leave balances it includes leave taken the previous month, but do not include any leave taken during the current pay period.